craigsands/node-app/docs/jenkinsfile.md

 ## Build

 The second stage builds the AWS AMI using Packer.
 Since Packer requires access to AWS, the Jenkinsfile includes a class `AmazonWebServicesCredentialsBinding` to bind the AWS credentials specified previously in the Jenkins Credentials section.
 The credentials are directly referenced by the ID `node-app-aws-credentials`, entered when specifying the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The `AmazonWebServicesCredentialsBinding` class is provided by the [CloudBees Amazon Web Services Credentials](https://plugins.jenkins.io/aws-credentials) plugin.
+The `AmazonWebServicesCredentialsBinding` class is provided by the [CloudBees Amazon Web Services Credentials](https://plugins.jenkins.io/aws-credentials) plugin, and automatically adds the credentials as environment variables.

 With the credentials provided, this step uses shell commands to validate the [template file](../ami.json) and build the AMI.